 The energy rating of electrical appliances is usually given in watts.
-For example, an electric radiator rated as 1000 watts is converting electrical energy into heat energy at the rate of 1000 joules per second.
+For example, an electric radiator rated at 1000 watts converts electrical energy into heat energy at the rate of 1000 joules per second.

 The energy rating for the following electrical appliances is as follows: